BladeZhenLei/GIMPS/README.md

 ### My Participation (last updated: 4/11/2023)
-Currently I have three PCs that are assigned to the following tasks:
+Currently I have three machines that are assigned to the following tasks:
 <br/>
 $M(69635581)$ - 20,962,399 digits - Lucas–Lehmer Test (Double Checking)
 <br/>